Inka (drink)

-Inka is a Polish roasted grain drink.
-Developed in the late 1960s Inka has been produced in Skawina since 1971, a centre of coffee production since the early 20th century.
+Inka is a Polish roasted grain drink developed in the late 1960s.
+Since 1971 Inka has been produced in Skawina, a centre of coffee production since the early 20th century.
 Currently it is manufactured by GRANA Sp.
 Z O.O.
 While it was used in part as a coffee substitute to alleviate coffee shortages in the 1970s, Inka remains popular, in part because it is caffeine-free.
 It is exported to Canada and the United States as Naturalis Inka in packaging reminiscent of that used in Poland in the early 1990s.

 Inka is a roasted mixture of rye, barley, chicory, and sugar beet.
 Cereals make up 72% of the content and in the classic version there are no artificial ingredients or other additives.
 Additional varieties include supplements or flavouring.

 Inka is sold in the following varieties: